nklabs/libnklabs/README.md

 # NK Labs common library

 This is our library for very quickly making products based on common microcontrollers.
-It is a layer added on top of the vendor libraries that provides features required for almost every product.
+It is a layer added on top of the MCU vendor's library that provides features required for almost every product.

 It is important to work with and not replace the vendor tools and libraries in commercial products.
 First, some vendor tools facilitate rapid